 On a Personal Note:

-I am a bubbly, introverted girly girl who LOVES the beach, barre, coffee, Prosecco and anything with rainbow sprinkles.
-I am an incredibly driven girl boss and my passion is to help ALL women find self-confidence and self-love within a culture that won’t allow them to!
+I live with a progressive chronic illness and am a disabled person, and I use that life experience to help others find body acceptance even when they feel their body’s are betraying them.
+I am incredibly and my passion is to help ALL women find self-confidence and self-love within a culture that won’t allow them to!
 I live for my recovery, the love of my life, Sean, my fur babies and my family!
 I am all about empowering women and advocating for eating disorder recovery, body appreciation, and a positive sense of community.